tamionv/LaTeX-cheatsheet/README.md

 * If one has an enumeration of several math formulas within text, like "a = 1, b = 2, c = 3 and d = 4", prefer `$a = 1$, $b = 2$, $c = 3$ and $d = 4$`, not `$a = 1, b = 2, c = 3$ and $d = 4$`.
 This allows LaTeX to split the enumerated items.
 * This website is enormously helpful for finding commands for making various symbols: http://detexify.kirelabs.org/classify.html.
 * This website is very helpful for making category theory diagram: https://tikzcd.yichuanshen.de/.
+* I have almost always found the `\allowdisplaybreaks` command to be good -- it allows long equations to split between pages.

 Tikz: